Skip to content

 The two terms are sometimes used interchangeably, but there's a clear distinction:

-Types of Book Wall Shelves
+Types of Wall Bookshelves

 Single Floating Shelf